10 Very Convincing Reasons To Be a Hairdresser

 Most people get into hairdressing because they love it, but that doesn’t mean you shouldn’t be earning a good salary at the same time.

 When you’re starting out, it can sometimes seem as though you work very hard – and very long hours – for a relativity small reward.
 But that’s not to say that hairdressing can’t be a well-paid career.
 A salon manager can expect to earn up to £35,000 and top hairdressers in good areas could be seeing double that.
 And then there are the benefits that come from representing a brand as a spokesperson or guest educator.

 4. It’s one of the happiest jobs in the world

-Hairdressing is routinely voted as one of the happiest jobs in the world, winning votes for job satisfaction, creativity and being getting to use your skills every day.
+Hairdressing is routinely voted as one of the happiest jobs in the world, winning votes for job satisfaction, creativity and getting to use your skills every day.
 Pleasing clients and producing beautiful results can be great for your self-esteem, proving your talent to yourself every day!

 5. There are plenty of opportunities to make a name for yourself

 There are loads of competitions in the hairdressing industry to help you make a name for yourself.
 Whether it’s on a local or international scale, there’s no shortage of opportunities to compete against your contemporaries and show how good you really are.
 As well as getting known in the press and the industry, winning also comes with big prizes – from money to training to world travel.

 And once you’ve won those prizes and people know who you are?
 Opportunities to do photoshoots and stagework or to be an ambassador or educator for a brand are plentiful and often come with the win.